Welcome to my website!

 Life’s basic truths are eternal.
 Live your own truth moment by moment and your crops will be bountiful…

-For my blogs from 2020 forward, check out Beyond Da Bone where I explore current events including #BLM and topics that I covered in past articles of The Stockton Record that still hold relevance today.
+Check out my blog page, “Bloggin’ to da Bone” where I explore current events including #BLM and topics that I covered in past articles of The Stockton Record that still hold relevance today.

 Been harassed, molested, or raped?
 Me too!